Office of Admissions

 College Level Examination Program

 CLEP tests accepted at Iowa State University include American Government (Pol S 215); Financial Accounting (Acct 284; engineering majors should consult with their academic adviser before registering for this examination); Biology (Biol 101, not for biology or engineering majors); Calculus (Math 165); Introductory Psychology (Psych 101); Introductory Sociology (Soc 134); Principles of Macroeconomics (Econ 102); and Principles of Microeconomics (Econ 101).
-Current Iowa State University students should not take the economics CLEP exams; they are required to take the departmental exam instead.

 In addition, Iowa State University will award up to 16 semester credit hours for CLEP French Language, up to 16 semester credit hours for CLEP German Language, and up to 16 semester credit hours for CLEP Spanish Language.
 Please note that native or near native speakers of French, German, or Spanish may not test out of the beginning or intermediate levels in these languages.